richardcom/tp/docs/DeveloperGuide.md

     * 1a1.
 IntelliBrary shows an error message that the book to be deleted cannot be found in the library.

       Use case ends.

-**Use case: UC04 - Check the location**

-**MSS**

-1. User request to check the location of a book using a command.

-2. IntelliBrary shows the relevant information of the book, including the storage location.

-    Use case ends.

-**Extensions**

-* 1a.
-The book name or ISBN given by the user is not found in the record.

-    * 1a1.
-IntelliBrary shows an error message that the book is not found.

-      Use case ends.

-* 1b.
-The location of the book is not recorded or the list is empty.

-    * 1b1.
-IntelliBrary shows an error message that the location of the book is not recorded.

-      Use case ends.

 **Use case: UC05 - view the stockings of different books**

 **MSS**